asminbhattarai/the-odin-project/daily-log.md

 - Learned about browser compatibility, frameworks and preprocessors.

 ## Next step:
-- Forms basic and validation
+- Forms basics and validation

+---

+# Daily Log - 2025/01/31

+## What I worked on:
+- Form basics (not completed)
+- Learned about UX, HTML and various case studies on web

+## Next step:
+- Form basics and validation

 ---